 2. California's vote in presidential elections doesn't count.
 In recent times, the winner of the presidential election has been announced before California's votes were even counted.
 California is the biggest state but the one whose votes don't count.
 The president of the USA is not elected by the popular vote (that would count all votes) but by the "electoral college" formula.
 Most states award all their "electors" to the candidate who wins the most votes.
-Furthermore, each state is gifted one vote for each senator, regardless of population.
-This has completely twisted election campaigns.
+The number of electors is not proportional to population: Wyoming, for example, has three "electors", or one per 192,000 population, whereas California has 55 presidential electors, or one per 719,000 population.
+One Wyoming vote counts as much as 4 California votes.
+This has also completely twisted election campaigns.
 Candidates are more motivated to campaign in small states where the forecast is close than in big states where the outcome is already known (whether left-leaning California or right-leaning Texas).
 Therefore California doesn't even get to know the candidates as well as, say, Iowa or New Hampshire do.
 The focus of a presidential campaign is on the fringe groups, such as the farmers, the factory workers, the coal miners and the evangelicals (radical Christian terrorists).
 Each of these groups represents a nostalgic, declining component of the world but ends up being more influential than California's futuristic high-tech economy.

 - California's citizens are the subjects of an incompetent, corrupt and undemocratic political system on which they have very little influence despite having 12% of the population and 13% of the GDP.

 - California's citizens are helpless victims of the whims of a Supreme Court that represents the exact opposite of the values that California holds dear (a Supreme Court that did not hesitate to declare that corporations are people): a few judges, appointed for life by presidents who often were not elected by California, are able to ignore the popular will.